iivanoo/covid-apps-observer/data/data_us/reports/resources/net.baptisthealth.android.bhsf.careondemand___12.0.19.010_02/report.md

 <img src="5_star_reviews_wordcloud.png" alt="net.baptisthealth.android.bhsf.careondemand 5 reviews"/>
 </p>

+> It was easy to use.
+Used coupon code to lower payment of visit and barely even waited 5 mins to be assisted by a doctor via video call.
+The doctor was pleasant and heard all of my concerns.
+At the end, the doctor sent my prescriptions to my selected pharmacy.
+It was an easy and pleasant experience.
+10/10 would recommend again.<br> :date: __2021-03-05 16:32:27__

 > Very quick and accurate<br> :date: __2021-01-24 19:50:29__

 > Always a pleasure, the doctor's are so sweet and kind and even chatted to get to know me and shared a piece of their life making us relatable and all of us are human and these day's things seem harder and this service saves my mind and body by not having to leave my home for something "simple" they can help me with online.
 Thank you doctor's and staff!
 Keep up the great work!!!
 And stay healthy!<br> :date: __2020-12-22 03:29:16__